siliconswampio/WIPs/WIPS/wip-1.md

 * **Archived** - the WIP is no longer under consideration (withdrawn by author, not enough support for the proposal, etc.)

 ## What belongs in a successful WIP?
 It is highly recommended that a single WIP contain a single key proposal or new idea.
 The more focused the WIP, the more successful it tends to be.
-A change to one client doesn’t require an WIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.
+A change to one client doesn't require an WIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.

 #### An WIP must meet certain minimum criteria:
 * It must be a clear and complete description of the proposed enhancement.